the-t-in-rtf/fluid-location-bar-relay/docs/locationBar.md

 ## Usage

-If you want to sync all model changes with the state and the location bar, you can simply add the `gpii.locationBar` grade to your component's `gradeNames` (see below).
+If you want to sync all model changes with the state and the location bar, you can simply add the `fluid.locationBar` grade to your component's `gradeNames` (see below).
 All model data will be synced with the location bar and browser state.
 If you want fuller control, update the `rules` options (see below) to control which model variables are relayed.